 Admissions and student information

-To be considered for admission into the School of Health Information Science, students must meet the entry requirements for the University of Victoria.
+To be considered for admission into the School of Health Information Science, students must meet the admission requirements for the University of Victoria.
 Possession of the minimum admission requirements does not guarantee admission to any faculty, program or course at the university.
 If the number of qualified applicants exceeds the number that can be accommodated, the admission cut-offs will be higher than the minimum published requirements.

 Are you a current high school student?